 Even if you've never watched New Girl, chances are you've heard of True American.
 The nonsensical drinking game, True American is hard to follow just by watching and is described as a mix of Candy Land and a lava floor.
 If you've been curious as to how the True American rules work, we have you covered with this breakdown of the True American drinking game.

-The game was designed to be fun and all over the places.
+The game was designed to be fun and all over the place.
 The only official rule is that there are no rules, but we've broken it down pretty simply.
 Follow along, and soon you'll have this big drinking game memorized.
 Kind of.

 How To Play True American From New Girl